Judith Leiber Handbags, ca. 1970

 These are from my mother's collection.
-She purchased them in Dallas at Neiman Marcus from Stanley Marcus in I'm not sure what time-- maybe around the '60s or the '70s.
-She carried them to balls, and they were quite unusual, and I think they're very beautiful.
+She purchased them in Dallas at Neiman Marcus, from Stanley Marcus, in the '60s or the '70s.
+So she carried them to balls, and they were quite unusual, and I think they're very beautiful.

+Wow.
+That's impressive.
 That's great to hear, as my mother has a collection of about 20 Judith Leiber handbags, so that's very nice news.
+APPRAISER (laughing): You're in business.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.